Phone numbers

 Medication

-A consultant psychiatrist may prescribe medication in order to help your recovery.
-Medication doesn’t offer a cure to any mental health disorder, but it can help ease your symptoms and help you to fully focus on getting better.
+A consultant psychiatrist may prescribe medication to help your recovery.
+Medication doesn’t offer a cure for any mental health disorder, but it can ease your symptoms and help you to fully focus on getting better.
 It’s often used to complement the therapeutic elements of your treatment.

 As an example, antidepressant medication, like selective serotonin reuptake inhibitors (SSRIs), might be prescribed for people with depression or anxiety.